 Labour Market Information (LMI), describes statistical data regarding jobs, salaries, employers and employees, sectors, current employment conditions and future trends.

 The Department for Education have an online data portal, LMI for All, which brings together labour market information across the UK.
 The information generates the Careerometer and can be used to answer the questions such as ‘will there be jobs in the future?’, ‘what do people get paid?’ and ‘what does the job involve?

-In addition a representative from the Careers department is available at parents’ evenings from Year 9 upwards.
+Students and staff can book appointments by emailing email@example.com.
+In addition, a representative from the Careers department is available at Parents’ Evenings from Year 9 upwards.

 Further Education Open Event Information

 Contributing as a Tadcaster Grammar School alumni is a fantastic way to support current students.
 Your work and life experience since leaving school can help a current student to make a decision about their career and overall life choices.

 The school measures and assesses the impact of the careers programme in a number of ways: